Charcoal-burning suicide: History

-One of the earliest known suicides by inhalation of charcoal fumes may have been that of Seneca (65 AD) as well as Amédée Berthollet (1811), son of Claude Louis Berthollet.
+One of the earliest known suicides by inhalation of charcoal fumes may have been that of Porcia Catonis.
+Porcia Catonis, daughter of Cato the Younger and widow of Marcus Junius Brutus, officially died from ingesting hot coals, which may have been a euphemism for suicide by burning charcoals.
+Amédée Berthollet, son of Claude Louis Berthollet, supposedly died by this method in 1811.
 The suicide method also appears in nineteenth-century literature such as Eugène Sue's The Wandering Jew (1844).

 Incidents

 Two students of Taipei First Girls' High School ended their lives by charcoal-burning in a hotel in Su'ao, Yilan in July 1994.
 They left a note that did not state the reason for killing themselves clearly, even though that it was suspected in some mass media that they were a lesbian couple.

 A middle-aged woman in Hong Kong took her own life using this method inside her small, sealed bedroom in November 1998.
 She had a chemical engineering background.
 She was suffering from an economic depression at the time, and suicide in general was increasing.
-After the details of this suicide were highly publicised by local mass media, many others killed themselves in this way (an example of the Werther effect).
+After the details of this suicide were highly publicised by local media, many others killed themselves in this way (an example of the Werther effect).
 Within two months, charcoal-burning had become the third major suicide killer in Hong Kong.
 Charcoal-burning suicide accounted for 1.7% of Hong Kong suicides in 1998 and 10.1% in 1999.
 By 2001, it had surpassed hanging as the second most-common method of suicide in Hong Kong (second only to jumping), accounting for about 25% of all suicide deaths.
 The method has since spread to mainland China, Taiwan and Japan.

-Starting in 2003, authorities in Japan have seen a series of group suicides committed by strangers who met in suicide chat rooms online.
+Starting in 2003, authorities in Japan have observed a series of group suicides carried out by strangers who met in suicide chat rooms online.
 Such a group will typically use sleeping pills and charcoal stoves in a van parked in a remote area.